codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotion-scenarios/multi-env-sequential-flow.md

 max-width="60%"
 %}

-##### Triggering Promotion Flow
+## Trigger Promotion Flow
-After creating the flow, we'll trigger it to promote changes from the trigger environment to the defined target environments.
+After creating the flow, manually trigger it to promote changes from the trigger environment to the defined target environments.

-* **Selecting the flow**
+For the quick start, we'll trigger the `multi-env-sequential-promotion` Promotion Flow.

-  From the list of Promotion Flows, we'll select `three-env-promotion`, and then click **Trigger** to initiate the promotion.
+1. From the list of Promotion Flows, select the Promotion Flow, `multi-env-sequential-promotion` and then click **Trigger** to initiate the promotion.

 {% include
 image.html